Yuzhe98/galpy/Guide-for-new-contributors.md

 If you have sphinx installed, you can generate the documentation locally using the ``Makefile`` in ``doc/`` by doing ``make html``.
 The default setup is to build the documentation in a directory ``BASE/galpy-docs/`` if your galpy repository is ``BASE/galpy``.
 Especially if you are adding a tutorial or a larger part of documentation, it is good to check that everything looks okay before submitting the pull request.

+## Adding to the core package

+Now you are ready to start contributing to the core package! galpy has both Python and C code and the simplest additions only concern the Python code.
+A common addition is to add a new, generally-useful gravitational potential to the ``galpy.potential`` subpackage; this is not too difficult providing the potential is simple and you only add it in Python.
+[This page](http://galpy.readthedocs.io/en/latest/potential.html#adding-potentials-to-the-galpy-framework) in the documentation lists all of the steps necessary to add a potential to the code.
+In addition to this, you should add tests to ``nose/test_potential.py`` that test the new potential (note that the consistency between the potential, force, and any implemented second derivatives are tested automatically for the default setting of the new potential).
+You might have to fiddle with the tolerances of some of the tests in ``nose/test_potential.py`` and ``nose/test_orbit.py``.
+You should also add a page to the API documentation in ``doc/source/reference/`` with the class definition of the new potential (these are simple two-line pages, follow the lead of one of the existing potentials like [that of the Plummer potential](https://raw.githubusercontent.com/jobovy/galpy/master/doc/source/reference/potentialplummer.rst).

+Other simple changes would be additional ``galpy.orbit.Orbit`` methods (if your favorite orbital property is not included already) or other ways to plot an Orbit.
+Tests for these would be pretty simple and would be added to ``nose/test_orbit.py``.

+This process can be challenging, but the galpy developers are here to help you!
+If you get stuck, don't hesitate to contact the developers for help or start the pull request and we can help you out that way.

+## More ambitious additions

+If you are still reading and are still willing to contribute to galpy's code, take a look at the [possible galpy extensions](https://github.com/jobovy/galpy/wiki/Possible-galpy-extensions) listed on the wiki.
+These are somewhat more complicated (although some are relatively easy), but if they are useful to your work, consider implementing them for general use.
+Again, the galpy developers are more than happy to help out with getting these into the code!